Pakuan Pajajaran: Reign of Sri Baduga Maharaja

-The manuscript also describes the courting customs of ancient Sundanese society, where it is acceptable for a woman to court a man she desired.
-Bujangga Manik found himself being courted by Lady Ajung Larang, a princess living across the Pakancilan river within the city wall, that being enamoured to him.
+The manuscript also describes the courting customs of ancient Sundanese society, where it was acceptable for a woman to court a man she desired.
+Bujangga Manik found himself being courted by Lady Ajung Larang, a princess living across the Pakancilan River within the city wall, that being enamoured him.
 The Lady sent her servant Jompong Larang to the Bujangga Manik's house bringing expensive gifts, and explained her intention to Manik's mother.

 Bujangga Manik also describes the Great Mountain (Bukit Ageung, still known as the Gunung gede) which he calls "the highest point (hulu wano) of the realm of Pakuan" (59–64).
 During his travel, Bujangga Manik took a ride on a Malay Malaccan merchant ship.
-This suggests that the events in Bujangga Manik took place circa 1500, prior to Portuguese conquest of Malacca in 1511.
+This suggests that the events in Bujangga Manik took place circa 1500, before the Portuguese conquest of Malacca in 1511.

-The reign of Sri Baduga Maharaja also marked the earliest contact with European.
+The reign of Sri Baduga Maharaja also marked the earliest contact with Europeans.
 By 1511, the Portuguese had conquered Malacca and established the earliest European colony in Southeast Asia.
-According to Suma Oriental, written in 1512–1515, Tomé Pires, a Portuguese explorer reported about the Great city of Daio or Dayo, which corresponds to Sundanese term Dayeuh (capital city).
+According to Suma Oriental, written in 1512–1515, Tomé Pires, a Portuguese explorer reported about the Great city of Daio or Dayo, which corresponds to the Sundanese term Dayeuh (capital city).

-Tomé Pires described that the city of Pakuan Pajajaran was beautiful, filled with houses made of wood with thatched roof made of palm leaves.
-The residence of Sunda king is large and well-kept, a well-built wooden structure with hundreds of wooden columns, adorned with beautiful timberwork and wood carvings.
+Tomé Pires described that the city of Pakuan Pajajaran was beautiful, filled with houses made of wood with thatched roofs made of palm leaves.
+The residence of Sunda King is large and well-kept, a well-built wooden structure with hundreds of wooden columns, adorned with beautiful timberwork and wood carvings.